1.1. In these Rules, the following words and expressions have the following meanings:

 25.12.
 Home Clubs must provide adequate refreshments to the Match Officials in their dressing room at least sixty (60) minutes prior to kick-off.

 25.13.
-In the case of postponed Matches where gate money is not taken, the Match Officials shall be paid their travelling expenses and half their ordinary fee.
+In the case of postponed Matches where gate money is not taken, the Match Officials shall be paid their travelling expenses and half their ordinary fee within three (3) Business Days of the Match.

 25.16.
 The kit worn by Match Officials at Matches shall be approved by the FAW Referees Committee.

 26.1.
-A Club shall not resign from the League after being accepted at the Annual General Meeting and before completing all of its Matches in the relevant season.
+A Club shall not resign from the League after being accepted at the Annual General Meeting and before completing all of its Matches in the relevant Playing Season.

 26.2.
-If a Club wishes to resign from the League at the end of the season, it must do so by giving notice by 1st April.
+If a Club wishes to resign from the League at the end of the Playing Season, it must do so by giving notice by 1st April.

 27.2.
-It is the responsibility of all Clubs to ensure that their Officials, Players or other members of the Club do not, by their written or spoken words or actions, bring the League or any other Club into disrepute.
+It is the responsibility of all Clubs to ensure that their Officials, Players or other members of the Club do not, by their written or spoken words or actions, bring the League, any Match Official, or any other Club into disrepute.

 28.2.
-If requested by the General Manager, the Home Club shall forward to the General Manager a copy of the Match programme within three (3) days of his request.
+If requested by the General Manager, the Home Club shall forward to the General Manager a copy of the Match programme within three (3) days of their request.

 29.1.
-All Clubs must have and maintain Public Liability Insurance in the minimum sum determined from time to time by the Board, evidence of such cover having to be provided to the General Manager at least fourteen (14) days before the start of the season and as otherwise requested by the Board.
+All Clubs must have and maintain Public Liability Insurance in the minimum sum determined from time to time by the Board, evidence of such cover having to be provided to the General Manager at least fourteen (14) days before the start of the League in each Playing Season and as otherwise requested by the Board.
 In the event of the FAW arranging block cover for Public Liability Insurance, all Clubs will be required to participate on such terms as the Board shall decide.

 30.1.
-Each Club must register its ground for Home Matches with the General Manager by 30th June prior to the start of each season and the Club may not use any other ground for Home Matches without the Board ‘s prior written approval.
+Each Club must register its ground for Home Matches with the General Manager by 30th June prior to the start of the Leagie in each Playing Season and the Club may not use any other ground for Home Matches without the Board‘s prior written approval.

 31.1.
 The FAW shall have the sole and exclusive right to exercise the Transmission Rights and enter into Transmission Contracts and/or authorise others to do so.
 The Clubs shall do nothing to infringe such rights and shall at their own cost do all such things and sign all such documents as are necessary to facilitate the exercise of the Transmission Rights and enable the FAW, its agents and licensees to comply with the terms of Transmission Contracts, including the provision of access, facilities and services and the right to use Club, Official and Player names, logos, images and biographies.